-The daughter of architects Ehrman B. and Hermine S. Mitchell, Marianne grew up in a home her parents designed and where she and her husband later raised their own family.
+The daughter of architects Ehrman B. and Hermine S. Mitchell, Marianne grew up in a home her parents designed and where she and husband Bruce Schmit later raised their own family.
 The architecture of an open floor plan defined by glass facades and stone walls framing the Pennsylvania landscape, offered an environment of contrasts held in harmony that profoundly shaped Marianne's artistic vision.

 Marianne's travels inspire documentation of scenes that capture the mystery and awe felt within, from experiencing the beauty around.
 They are "visual notes," making reference to her artistic vision.